TomasBagdanavicius/stonetable/README.md

 Stonetable web app reads projects and files remotely by the help of a built-in API.
 The API is separated from the web app, meaning that you can host the web app at one location and the API with project access in another.
 Or you can host both together.
 Since the API is reading projects, it must be where the projects are.

 It is important to understand that there is the so called **local development API access** which implies that machine which is accessing API is the host of that API and also the host of project files.
-When this is true, Stonetable web app will show additional options accross the app that will allow to establish a basic interface with your IDE through the file open implementation to jump from app to IDE and vice versa.
+When this is true, Stonetable web app will show additional options across the app that will allow to establish a basic interface with your IDE through the file open implementation to jump from app to IDE and vice versa.
 This feature is not available when you are connecting to an API which is not running on your local machine.

 To install see: [Installation](#installation).